LSENS-BMI-EPFL/ephys_preprocessing/README.md

 ### Usage
 The pipeline is separated into two main scripts:
 1. `preprocess_spikesort.py`: performs Steps 1-2-3-4
-2. inspect spike sorting and curation results using Phy
+2. optionally, inspect spike sorting and curation results using Phy
 3. `preprocess_sync.py`: performs Steps 5-6-7

+The output of this pipeline can then be used to create NWB files using the [NWB_converter](https://github.com/LSENS-BMI-EPFL/NWB_converter).

 ### Possible future improvements (and ideas):
 - Adaptation/robustness for Neuropixels 2.0 probes specifications and metadata (although most tools do take care of different metadata files)